Eydcao/Yan-CG-SnowSim/README.md

 ## Related Links
 - For more details of the open course GAMES 101, please refer to the [link](https://sites.cs.ucsb.edu/~lingqi/teaching/games101.html).
 - For the full copy of the paper, please refer to the [link](https://dl.acm.org/doi/10.1145/2461912.2461948).
 The copyright holders grant permission to study or personal use without commercial purposes FOR FREE.
-- For the collection of my implementations of all assignments of GAMES 101, please refer to this [repository](https://github.com/Eydcao/YanCG).
+- I have deleted all my implementations of the homeworks to obey the honor code.